 It's true.
-You really can't go wrong with flowers on Valentine's Day.
+You really can't go wrong with flowers as the perfect gift.
 Beautiful, sensual and romantic, they're the perfect way to say "I love you" (or "I really, really like you").
 But when you're choosing flowers, be sure to pay attention to the color.
 Each hue has a traditional meaning that can say a lot more than the card you include.
-So when you're selecting a bouquet for V-Day or any occasion, use this guide to make the biggest impact with your bouquet.
+So when you're selecting a bouquet, use this guide to figure out what is the best gift for that specific occasion.

 Sure, it's the most obvious choice for romantic occasions like Valentine's Day, but you can't go wrong with a classic.
 Red represents beauty, courage and, of course, love and passion, making it the perfect flower color to heat up your relationship.
 Surprise your sweetheart with a dozen red roses (an oldie but a goodie) - or go with a bunch of ruby-colored gerbera daisies or carnations.

 Shop for Red Roses & Flowers »

 While red is for passionate love, pink is for innocent love.
 Pretty, flirty and delicate, pink flowers symbolize grace, happiness and youth.
 So if your relationship is just blossoming come Valentine's Day, you can bet she'll be delighted by a gorgeous arrangement of pink mums, English roses or Asiatic lilies.
 They also all make perfect birthday flower bouquets for girls.

 We don't usually associate orange flowers with love, but they too express warmth, desire and passion, thanks to their vibrant hue.
 Orange or coral-colored roses are good go-to's for romantic occasions (anniversaries, Valentine's Day, etc.), while tangerine-colored mixed arrangements exude enthusiasm for everything from thank you's to housewarmings.

 Shop for Orange Flowers »